FOSSEE/sees/versionControl/handOut.rst

 Notice that it shows only the logs of revision 1, since no changes were made to the specified file in the second commit.

-You can do all of this with the ``diff`` command to see the exact changes made to the files, instead of seeing the ``log`` message.
-This will be a part of your exercises.

 Collaborating with Mercurial
 ============================